TumblerWarren/Virtual_Avatar_ChatBot/readme.md

 </div>

 ## The Goal
-To create a free AI Waifu that will run on your local computer with minimal of GPU.
+To create a free AI Waifu that will run on your local computer with minimal GPU requirement.

 ## Complete Video Installation Guide
 [Video Link](https://youtu.be/aZDaESBFic4)